Introduction: Laser Cut Death Star

 The core will hold everything in place.

-Thread the polar pieces onto the axis piece - one goes all the way to the stopper at the end, the other goes just before the line marked on the axis piece.
+Thread the polar pieces onto the axis piece - one goes all the way to the stopper at the end, the other goes 6.5cm from the first (measured between the pieces).

 Make sure the two pieces are parallel, and check the spacing by holding one of the ribs in place.